eljo/site/_guide/13-reloading.md

 ## Bad: Rebuilding your image after making changes, then restarting containers

-This method is far too time-consuming in most cases.
+This method is far too time-consuming in most cases: you shouldn't need to rebuild images every time you want to see the effects of the changes you're making.
+Don't do this.

 ## Worse: Getting a shell in a container and modifying the code there

-This is a bad approach, because it requires installing development tools (such as a text editor) in the image, causing it to be larger than needed.
-You should almost never make changes inside a container.
+This is a Very Bad Idea.
+Why?
+Containers should be considered ephemeral and immutable.
+Making changes inside a container would require installing development tools (such as a text editor) in the image, causing it to be unnecessarily bloated.
+Don't do this.

-## Better: Bind-mounting app code as a volume in the container
+## Better: Bind-mounting app code directory as a volume in the container

-One way of getting around this is to bind-mount your app code directory as a volume with `docker run` or `docker-compose up`, but you still need a way to tell the service to pick up the new changes, such as by recompiling or restarting the web server.
-Furthermore, we only want this to happen in development, not in production.
+One way of getting around this is to bind-mount your app code directory as a volume with `docker run` or `docker-compose up`.

+This may work in some cases, depending on the app, but most of the time, you still need a way to tell the service to pick up the new changes, such as by recompiling or restarting the web server.

+Furthermore, we would only want to mount such volumes in development, not in production.

 ## Best: Developing locally with Convox

-Here's how you can take advantage of Convox's live reloading.
+Convox was built with the development workflow in mind, with respect to the need for maximum parity between development and production environments.

+Your app should be structured in a way that allows developers to take advantage of Convox's live reloading features locally, while ensuring proper production behavior, with minimal changes needed.

-Running `convox start` is similar to running `docker-compose up`, but one major difference is that Convox automatically monitors your code for changes and copies those files to the container immediately.
+Running `convox start` is similar to running `docker-compose build && docker-compose up`, but one major difference is that Convox automatically monitors your code for changes and copies those files to the container immediately.

-This means you should *not* bind-mount any volumes in your `docker-compose.yml` in order for changes reflected immediately inside the container.
+This means you should *not* bind-mount any volumes in your `docker-compose.yml` in order for changes reflected immediately inside the container, as Convox takes care of this for you.
+(Note: you can disable this behavior with `convox start --no-sync`.)

 ## Configuring your app to reload in development

+Most application servers don't notice code changes on the fly until being restarted.
+A common workaround is to use a drop-in replacement (such as `nodemon` as a replacement for `node`) in development.

 Our recommended best practice for this is to use a simple, environment-aware "wrapper script" as the `command` or `entrypoint` for a service.
-When a container for that service is started, this wrapper script should execute the command that is appropriate for the environment it's in, e.g. production vs. development.
+When a container for that service is started, this wrapper script should execute the command that is most appropriate for the environment it's in, e.g. production vs. development.

 To do so, the wrapper script should look at an environment variable, specified in your `.env` or exported in the environment of the host machine, to determine which command to execute.

 We recommend placing this file in a `bin/` directory in the same location as the corresponding `Dockerfile`, and naming it after the corresponding service (in our case, `web`).

-For instance: For a simple Node.js app we can execute the `nodemon` reloading tool in development, while executing `node` everywhere else.
+For instance: For a simple Node.js app we can execute the `nodemon` reloading tool in development, while executing `node` everywhere else:

 <pre class="file js" title="bin/web">
 #!/bin/bash